btalha23/AIDI_2001_Knowledge_and_Expert_Systems/README.md

 - Text Summarization
 - Text Translation

-## Assignment 2: Building a ChatGPT App with Retrieval Augmented Generation using Stream.io
+## Assignment #2: Building a ChatGPT App with Retrieval Augmented Generation using Stream.io

+## Assignment #3: Assignment 3: Using LangChain Prebuilt Chains for AI Applications